 Documents Required For Importation Of Medicines

-The documents that are required for the importation of medicines are:
+A valid prescription is required for the importation of medicines that contain-

 - Doctor’s name and letterhead.